 Livy provides all the authentication layers that Hadoop administrators are used to, including Kerberos.
 AE also authenticates to HDFS with Kerberos.
 Kerberos Impersonation must be enabled.

 When Livy is installed, users can connect to a remote Spark cluster when creating projects by selecting the Spark template.
 They can either use the Python libraries available on the platform, or package a specific environment to target for the job.
-For more information, see Connecting to the Hadoop and Spark ecosystem.
+For more information, see Hadoop / Spark.

 Before you begin: